corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/cordapp-advanced-concepts.md

 ### Contract execution in the AttachmentsClassloader and the no-overlap rule

-After ensuring that the contract code is correct the node needs to execute it to verify the business rules of the transaction.
+After ensuring that the contract code is correct, the node needs to execute it to verify the business rules of the transaction.
-This is done by creating an `AttachmentsClassloader` from all the attachments listed by the transaction, then deserialising the binary representation of the transaction inside this classloader, creating the `LedgerTransaction` and then running the contract verification code in this classloader.
+This is done by creating an `AttachmentsClassloader` from all the attachments listed by the transaction, then deserializing the binary representation of the transaction inside this classloader, creating the `LedgerTransaction` and then running the contract verification code in this classloader.

 Corda transactions can combine any states, which makes it possible that 2 different transaction attachments contain the same class name (they overlap).
-This can happen legitimately or it can be a malicious party attempting to break the contract rules.
+This can happen legitimately, or it can be a malicious party attempting to break the contract rules.
 Due to how Java classloaders work, this would cause ambiguity as to what code will be executed, so an attacker could attempt to exploit this and trick other nodes that a transaction that should be invalid is actually valid.
 To address this vulnerability, Corda introduces the *no-overlap* rule: